The Réseau Francophone Numérique and its library

 Partners and supports

-Ever since its creation, the RFN has enjoyed the support of institutional partners, with which it shares common goals on behalf of culture, education and scientific research.
+Ever since its creation, the RFN has enjoyed the support of partners, with which it shares common goals on behalf of culture, education and scientific research.
 Such cooperation has helped consolidate the network and assisted in its development.

 Contact